 Darkness engulfed Cassiel as he plunged through space, hurtling towards the little blue planet where God had made Man in His image.

 He braced his wings and fastened the grip on his sword.
 Trying to find comfort in the last words of his dear brother Athaniel:

 “God does not change the winds.”

 It was during the final days of the war.
-Michael’s armies had routed the Oldest Brother and driven the pack of traitors to their last stronghold.
-Athaniel, the fairest of all the angels, had himself flown up to negotiate their conditions of surrender.
+Michael’s armies had stopped the Oldest Brother and routed his pack of traitors to their last stronghold.
+Athaniel, the fairest of all the angels, had flown up to negotiate their conditions of surrender.
 Cassiel was chosen to accompany him.

-At the meeting, Athaniel unwisely asked how the Oldest Brother planned on being crowned king without a dead father.
+At the meeting, Athaniel asked how the Oldest Brother thought he would be crowned king without a dead father.
 Pride rose before reason and the Oldest Brother answered with sword.
-Ending diplomacy by planting it through his chest.
+Ending diplomacy by planting it through Athaniel’s chest.

 God was not there that day.

 Or if He was, He did not seem to mind, for the winds blew gently across His Kingdom as it has done since the beginning of time.

 Athaniel, dying in Cassiel’s arms, slain by his kind.
 His last words were of a futile war to change the winds.
 And as Michael and Gabriel flew to their aid, the fairest Archangel drew his last breath.